Chemogenetics Guide

 If you're starting to plan your chemogenetics experiment, here are some things to consider:

-Chemogenetic activation or inhibition.
-Do you want to turn ON or turn OFF neurons in your experiment?
-Depending on your answer, you’d pick a chemogenetic activator or inhibitor, respectively.
+Do you want to turn ON or turn OFF the neurons in your experiment?
+Depending on your answer, you'd pick a chemogenetic activator or inhibitor, respectively.

-Delivery.
 Chemogenetic actuators are delivered in vivo through viral injection or use of genetically engineered mouse models.
-For viral injection, Adeno-associated virus (AAV) is a widely-used tool for achieving in vivo expression of chemogenetic receptors, and a wide variety of AAV-encoding chemogenetics plasmids are available.
-Additionally, genetically engineered animal models expressing hM3Dq, hM4Di, and rM3D DREADDs and LMOs have been developed and are also commercially available.
+For viral injection, Adeno-associated virus (AAV) is a widely-used tool for achieving in vivo expression of chemogenetic receptors.
+Check out Addgene's collection of ready-to-use AAV preparations of chemogenetic plasmids.
+Additionally, genetically engineered animal models expressing hM3Dq, hM4Di, and rM3D DREADDs and LMOs have been developed and are commercially available.

 Different AAV serotypes can be used to target AAV vectors to specific cells of interest.
 In addition, different AAV serotypes have varying degrees of viral spread within injected tissue, and this must be considered.
 For tissue specificity of AAV serotypes, see our AAV guide.